ainize-team/ainize-run-wonny-example/README.md

 ```
 docker run -it wonny
 ```
+Now the server is available at http://localhost.
+To learn how to query the server, see the next section.

 The docker image can be deployed using any docker-based deploy platform (e.g. Ainize Run).